Driving Without Insurance

 It is an offence to drive a motor vehicle without a valid certificate of insurance in place that covers you to drive that vehicle on that particular occasion.

-The Magistrates Court treats driving without insurance very seriously because of the implications were you to have an uninsured accident.
+The Magistrates Court treats driving uninsured very seriously because of the implications were you to have an accident without having a valid policy in place to cover third parties.

-In order for you to be found guilty of driving without insurance, all the prosecution need to prove is that you were driving a motor vehicle and were on a public road at the time of the alleged offence.
+In order for you to be found guilty of driving uninsured, all the prosecution need to prove is that you were driving a motor vehicle and were on a public road at the time of the alleged offence.

-It would be virtually impossible for the prosecution to prove that you were not insured, as they would have to contact every insurance provider in the country and use their insurance database in order to establish that there was no insurance in place.
+It would be virtually impossible for the prosecution to prove that you were not insured, as they would have to contact every policy provider in the country and use their insurance database in order to establish that there was no valid policy of cover in place.

 It is therefore up to the defendant to prove on the balance of probabilities that at the time of the alleged offence they were insured.

-The offence of not having insurance is one of the only road traffic offences where the defendant has to prove anything, it is more normal for the prosecution to have to prove their case beyond reasonable doubt with the Defendant not being required to prove anything.
+The offence is one of the only road traffic offences where the defendant has to prove anything, it is more normal for the prosecution to have to prove their case beyond reasonable doubt with the Defendant not being required to prove anything.

 The actual offence is ‘Using a Vehicle without Insurance”, where ‘using’ can mean “having use of” the vehicle.